Christoph Heusgen: Criticisms

-In 2017, the German tabloid Bild spread leaked information from Russian hacker group Fancy Bear, believed to be linked to Russian intelligence agency GRU, who had hacked into the United Nations’ email system and obtained Heusgen's correspondences, including one which suggested that he helped his wife get a job at the UN.
+In 2017, the German tabloid Bild spread leaked information from Russian hacker group Fancy Bear, believed to be linked to Russian intelligence agency GRU, who had hacked into the United Nations' email system and obtained Heusgen's correspondences, including one which suggested that he helped his wife get a job at the UN.
 Journalists familiar with the issue of working couples reported that it is not uncommon for both partners to seek employment.

-The Simon Wiesenthal Center listed Heusgen for 2019 among the year's 10 worst acts of antisemitism.
-German tabloid Bild “accused Heusgen in an editorial of ‘pure malice’ against the Jewish state.”
-The Wiesenthal Center further added that Heusgen “equated 130 rockets fired by terrorist Hamas at Israeli civilians in one week in March with the Jewish state’s demolition of terrorists’ homes”.
+In 2019, the Simon Wiesenthal Center included Heusgen on their list of the year's 10 worst acts of antisemitism, due to a comparison he had made between rocket attacks by Hamas on Israel and the construction of illegal Israeli settlements, as well as his supposed "anti-Israel voting record" at the UN.
+Bild "accused Heusgen in an editorial of 'pure malice' against the Jewish state."
+The Wiesenthal Center further added that Heusgen "equated 130 rockets fired by terrorist Hamas at Israeli civilians in one week in March with the Jewish state's demolition of terrorists' homes".

-This accusation was refuted by the Chancellor Angela Merkel in her reply to the Bundestag as well by several members of the German Government, including Andreas Michaelis, then State Secretary at the Federal Foreign Office.
-Michaelis, former Ambassador to Israel, urged the Wiesenthal Center in a leaked letter that the listing was “a big mistake” which “misses the mark and targets an honorable friend of Israel”.
+The accusation was refuted by the Chancellor Angela Merkel before the Bundestag, as well by several members of the German Government, including Andreas Michaelis, then State Secretary at the Federal Foreign Office.
+Michaelis, Germany's former Ambassador to Israel, urged the Wiesenthal Center to remove Heusgen from the list, calling his inclusion "a big mistake" which "misses the mark and targets an honorable friend of Israel"; the Wiesenthal Center rejected doing so.

-Israel's Ambassador to Germany also defended Heusgen saying the accusation was totally inappropriate.
+Israel's Ambassador to Germany Jeremy Issacharoff also defended Heusgen, saying the accusation was "completely inappropriate."
 The German Foreign Office pointed to Heusgen's long track record of supporting Israel's security.